MARKET SNAPSHOT: S&P 500, Nasdaq Book Narrow Records Ahead Of Memorial Day Weekend

 See also:This top-heavy rally is built on 5 big tech stocks, but here's why that's not a worry (http://www.marketwatch.com/story/this-top-heavy-rally-is-built-on-5-big-tech-stocks-but-heres-why-thats-not-a-worry-2017-05-26)

-"It has been another great week for U.S. markets, notching up further highs, although the prospect of long weekend in the U.S. might well prompt some hesitancy," said Chris Beauchamp, chief market analyst at IG, in a note.
+"It has been another great week for U.S. markets, notching up further highs, although the prospect of a long weekend in the U.S. might well prompt some hesitancy," Chris Beauchamp, chief market analyst at IG, said in a note.

 Data: In the latest economic data, orders for durable goods fell to a five-month low in April (http://www.marketwatch.com/story/orders-for-durable-goods-fall-to-5-month-low-2017-05-26), though the decline was slightly narrower than had been expected.
 Separately, the latest estimate on first-quarter gross domestic product was revised higher (http://www.marketwatch.com/story/economy-wasnt-as-bad-as-it-looked-in-first-quarter-gdp-shows-2017-05-26), moving to 1.2% from 0.7%.
 The University of Michigan's read on consumer sentiment (http://www.marketwatch.com/story/consumer-sentiment-edges-up-in-may-as-americans-remain-politically-polarized-2017-05-26) came in at 97.1 in May.